Salkantay Trek to Machu Picchu 4 Days / 3 Nights

 - Overall Difficulty – Difficult

-You will have thorough briefing with your guide 1 or 2 days before your Ancascocha Trek 4 Days 3 Nights.
+You will have thorough briefing with your guide 1 or 2 days before your Salkantay Trek to Machu Picchu 4 Days 3 Nights.

 Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations.